 How do You Define a Lack of Sleep?

-humans.
-However, it has been looked at in lab animals, who suffered serious side effects, including death.
+We have looked at it in lab animals, who suffered serious side effects, including death.

 Sleep Deprivation: What it Does to Your Body

 Now that we know how to define sleep deprivation let’s take a look at how a lack of sleep affects your body physically, along with your cognitive function.